ccao-data/ccao/README.md

 `chars_sample_universe` are included to simulate real-world use.
-The `chars_sample_addchars` dataset is a direct sample of data from the ADDCHARS SQL table and includes individual rows listing the PIN, start date, and characteristic updates associated with a 288 Home Improvement Exemption.
+The `chars_sample_addchars` dataset is a direct sample of data from the ADDCHARS SQL table and includes individual rows listing the PIN, start date, class, and characteristic updates associated with a 288 Home Improvement Exemption.
 This data format is difficult to work with and complicated by that fact that multiple 288s can be active at the same time for different periods, and some columns from ADDCHARS add to existing characteristics, while some overwrite existing characteristics.

-The included `chars_sparsify()` function transforms these single rows into a sparse data frame which lists a row and characteristic update per PIN per year.
-This is most easily visualized with a mock dataset:
+The included `chars_sparsify()` function transforms these single rows into a sparse data frame which lists a row and characteristic update per PIN per year per class.
+This is most easily visualized with a mock
+dataset:

 The base ADDCHARS data syntax looks like: